benjfriedrich/Ladder.loader/README.md

 <img class="first-tier" data-llsrc="/images/fullImage.jpg" src="/images/tempLoading.svg">
 ```

-Also, you'll need to import the ladderLoader.js in your your header or footer.
+Also, you'll need to import the ladderLoader.js in your header or footer.
 You can host the file yourself, or pull from a CDN.

 *example:*
 ```HTML